ryparker/Awesome-List/README.md

 ### Documentation

-- [TSDoc](https://github.com/microsoft/tsdoc) - A doc comment standard for the TypeScript language.
+- [TSDoc](https://github.com/microsoft/tsdoc) - A clean code documenting/commenting standard for TypeScript.
 - [Mermaid](https://github.com/mermaid-js/mermaid) - JS - Generation of diagram and flowchart from text in a similar manner as markdown.
 - [Docz](https://www.docz.site/) - Create MDX files showcasing your code and Docz turns them into a live-reloading, production-ready site.
 - 🌟 [Slate](https://github.com/slatedocs/slate) - Beautiful static (markdown) documentation for your API.